 Pro-Bending | Sign-Ups

-Welcome to the fifth annual KumoriLeague Pro-Bending Tournament!
+Welcome to the seventh and final KumoriLeague Pro-Bending Tournament!

 Read the following carefully before signing up:

 This year's tournament is an 8-team single-elimination bracket, with room for 24 players in total.
 The deadline for pre-registration is Saturday, November 9, at 11:59pm.
 We'll select teams and notify groups of their placement by Tuesday, November 12.